dev-jianomads/ytsafe/README.md

 ## Quick Start

-Simply paste any YouTube channel URL, video URL, or @handle into the search bar to get an instant safety rating!
+Simply type any YouTube channel name, paste a URL, or use an @handle to get an instant ESRB-style safety rating!

 ## How It Works

-1. Enter a YouTube channel URL, video URL, or @handle
+1. Enter a YouTube channel name, URL, video URL, or @handle
 2. The system analyzes recent videos using AI-powered content classification
 3. Receive an ESRB-style rating with detailed breakdown
 4. Make informed decisions about content suitability for your family